(hereinafter the “GTC”)

 9. Terms of Registration

 9.1 A registered user is a user of the Provider’s website who is interested in using the Product and completes and submits the relevant registration form.
-When registering, each user is obliged to provide the following information: (i) name and surname, or company name and ID No. in case of a legal entity, (ii) telephone contact with regional dialing code, (iii) email address, (iv) permanent residence or registered office of the legal entity, (v) access data (password and username).
-If the user does not fill in any of the mandatory data, this data will be automatically highlighted and it is not possible to continue the registration without filling it in.
+When registering, each user is obliged to provide the following information: (i) name and surname, or company name and ID No. in case of a legal entity, (ii) telephone contact with regional dialling code, (iii) email address, (iv) permanent residence or registered office of the legal entity, (v) access data (password and username); and (vi) localisation of the server with data storage according to Article 9.2 of these GTC.
+If the user does not fill in any of the mandatory data, this data will be automatically highlighted, and it is not possible to continue the registration without filling it in.

 10. Conclusion of the Contract